 The devastating night Yorkshire police told two families their sons' bodies had been found

-Police in Yorkshire have shared the details of a heartbreaking shift for their officers in the hope it may encourage those who don't know where to turn to come forward for help.
+Police in Yorkshire shared the details of a heartbreaking shift for their officers in the hope it may encourage those who don't know where to turn to come forward for help

 In a devastating post online, North Yorkshire Police explained how their officers had received two phones calls from two different families about concerns for their loved ones, both young men in their 20s, both in the space of a few hours.

-The post by North Yorkshire Police said: "One evening last week, within a couple of hours, we received calls from two people concerned about their loved ones.
+The post by North Yorkshire Police said: "One evening, within a couple of hours, we received calls from two people concerned about their loved ones.

 "The first about 5.30pm and the second about 8.45pm, both from different families, from different parts of North Yorkshire but each concerned about a family member, each concerned about a young man.